The Honest Guide to Remodeling in Old Northeast St. Petersburg

 You bought a 1920s bungalow on one of Old Northeast's brick streets.
 Maybe it's on 9th Avenue NE or across from Crescent Lake Park.
 Your contractor just mentioned a historic review board, a Certificate of Appropriateness, and potentially two to four months before anyone swings a hammer.

 Here's the part most contractors skip: that timeline is specific to Old Northeast's local designation process — not generic “historic work.”
 The neighborhood's streets, its architectural stock, and its community associations make renovation here different from other old St. Pete neighborhoods.
-The 97% COA approval rate confirms the city isn't trying to block your project.
+Our COA experience runs across Old Northeast, Old Southeast, Roser Park, Granada Terrace, and Historic Kenwood — dozens of applications since 2016, without an outright rejection.
+The city isn't trying to block your project.
 What adds time is the processing, not the decision.

 This guide is for Old Northeast homeowners planning a remodel — kitchen, bath, addition, or full gut.
-Here's what you actually need to know before you start.
-(See also: our Old Northeast neighborhood page for service details, costs, and FAQs.)
+(See also: our Old Northeast neighborhood page and our Kenwood renovation guide for Craftsman work outside Old NE.)

 What Old Northeast's Housing Stock Means for Your Project